Then out spoke brave Horatius,

 Jan came from the Trebic district of Moravia and was 29 years old in 1942.
 Jozef Gabchik was a former locksmith.
 Both were professional soldiers, Sergeants in the Czechoslovak army, and both were decorated in the early days of the war and fled to England via Poland and the French Foreign Legion.
 Jan was particularly noted for his expertise with explosives.
 They were befriended in England whilst they were training and were frequently house guests of the Ellison family at Ightfield, Shropshire.
 The Parish Council declined my suggestion that the names of these two brave men be remembered on the village war memorial, Ightfield being the nearest place they had to "home" whilst they were in England.
 I think that this is a great oversight, although these men, and other Czechs who fought in exile against the Germans, are remembered on a very plain and uninspiring memorial in the grounds of Cholmondeley Castle, Cheshire.

-I was very pleased to hear today (July 5th 2017) that a memorial is to be added to the grave sites of the Ellison family at Ightfield.
-The unveiling is to be on July 23rd, following a memorial service at the church, and all are welcome.
-I will add pictures later.
+I was very pleased to hear that a memorial has been added to the grave sites of the Ellison family at Ightfield.
+The unveiling was on July 23rd 2017, following a memorial service at the church.

 I take this opportunity to salute these brave men, who were patriots of the highest order, and whose loyalty to their country and themselves merits recognition.
 To quote Sir Arthur T Harris, Commander-in-Chief RAF Bomber Command, "If there is a Valhalla ... such men will be there ... seated far above the salt."
 He was speaking of Guy Gibson, but the sentiment is identical.